 An important property that characterises a galaxy is its average gas metallicity since it encapsulates the assembly history of a galaxy.
 In particular, it constrains how the gas has been reprocessed by stars and by different types of exchanges with their surroundings.
 Fig.~\ref{fig:starmass-metallicidad} shows the mean relation between the star-forming gas-phase oxygen abundance and the stellar mass for the star-forming galaxies for the subsamples and inner void galaxies.
 This is the well-known mass-gas phase metallicity relation (MZR).
-For small galaxies within $M_{*}=10^{[9.0,9.5]}\Msun$, inner void galaxies tend to have higher gas-phase metallicities than those residing in more dense regions.
+For small galaxies within $M_{*}=10^{[9.0,9.5]}\Msun$, inner void galaxies tend to have higher gas-phase metallicities than those residing in denser regions.
 This might be consistent with the higher gas accretion rate expected for galaxies in denser regions and the fact that gas accretion tends to bring lower metallicity gas \citep{collacchioni2020,wright2021}.
 Although, this tendency is weak.
-For inner void galaxies with $M_{*}\sim 10^{[9.5,10]}\Msun$, they have lower gas-phase metallicities than those galaxies residing in more dense regions.
+For inner void galaxies with $M_{*}\sim 10^{[9.5,10]}\Msun$, they have lower gas-phase metallicities than those galaxies residing in denser regions.
 In particular, the highest difference appears when inner voids are compared with skeleton galaxies.
-When compared to observations, this may be in agreement with the differences found by \cite{pustilnik2011} in dwarf galaxies, but it is in contradiction with the observational findings reported by \cite{kreckel2015}, who did not find significant differences in the gas-phase metallicity between void galaxies and other galaxies in different environments.
-At higher stellar masses ($M_{*}>10^{10}\Msun$), in contrast, the gas phase metallicity for the inner/outer void galaxies is higher and increases with stellar mass in comparison with skeleton and wall galaxies where the gas-phase metallicity flattens with a stellar mass similar to the relation found taking the entire central galaxy population. \cite{deRossi2017} have studied the evolution of the MZR in \EAGLE and found that this flattening at higher stellar mass is due to the action of strong AGN feedback that possibly generates high metal mass-loaded winds.
-The lack of agreement of the simulation with \cite{tremonti2004} at $M_{*}>10^{10}\Msun$, is a well-known fact and driven by resolution \citep{schaye2015}.
+This is in agreement with the differences found by \cite{pustilnik2011} in dwarf galaxies in the Lynx-Cancer Void using spectroscopic and SDSS data.
+The authors showed that these galaxies have lower gas-phase metallicities than dwarf galaxies in denser environments.
+At higher stellar masses ($M_{*}>10^{10}\Msun$), in contrast, the gas-phase metallicity for the inner/outer void galaxies is higher and increases with stellar mass.
+The gas-phase metallicity for skeleton and wall galaxies flattens with a stellar mass similar to the relation found for the entire central galaxy population.